HomeDocumentationCode SamplesAPI ReferenceAnnouncementsModelsRelease NotesFAQGitHubVideos

 redirect_uriThe redirect URI for your application.

 client_idPart of your LWA credentials.
-To get this value, refer to Viewing your developer information.
+To get this value, refer to View your Application Information and Credentials.

 client_secretPart of your LWA credentials.
-To get this value, refer to Viewing your developer information.
+To get this value, refer to View your Application Information and Credentials.

 Request example: